vic6/rocket-paper-scissors/README.md

 ### Testing Configuration
 Our application's testing setup has been configured to differ from the Rails convention.
-We're testing our application with RSpec rather than the default Test Unit.
+We're testing our application with RSpec rather than the Rails default, Minitest.
 Our app uses the [rspec-rails][rspec-rails] gem, which provides some methods and RSpec matchers specific to testing a Rails app.
 We also use [Capybara][].

 ## Releases